LGBTQ rights in Germany: Transgender and intersex rights

-Since 1980, the Gesetz über die Änderung der Vornamen und die Feststellung der Geschlechtszugehörigkeit in besonderen Fällen has stated that transgender persons may change their legal sex following sex reassignment surgery and sterilization.
+Since 1980, the Transsexuals Act has stated that transgender persons may change their legal sex following genital surgery and sterilization.
 In January 2011, the Federal Constitutional Court ruled that these two requirements were unconstitutional.

 In May 2019, the Ministry of Justice and the Ministry of the Interior presented a draft bill to reform the law.
 It was criticized by LGBT groups for failing to adopt a self-determination model and still requiring transgender people to go to court before a legal gender change.
 In addition, it would introduce the concept of "spousal veto", and requires a three-year waiting period before the applicant can reapply to change gender after a spousal veto or a negative court decision.

 In 2019, the German Society for Transidentity and Intersexuality estimates the number of transgender and intersex people in Germany at between 210,000 and 500,000 people.

 Since 2013, German law has allowed children born with atypical sexual anatomy to have their gender left blank instead of being categorised as male (männlich) or female (weiblich).
 The Swiss activist group Zwischengeschlecht came out in support of the change, saying "if a child's anatomy does not, in the view of physicians, conform to the category of male or the category of female, there is no option but to withhold the male or female labels given to all other children".

 In November 2017, the Federal Constitutional Court (Bundesverfassungsgericht) ruled that civil status law must allow a third gender option, meaning that intersex people would have another option besides being listed as female or male or having a blank gender entry.
 A government proposal on the matter was presented in August 2018.
-Intersex individuals would be able to register themselves as "divers" on official documents.
-The resulting third gender law was approved by the Bundestag in December 2018, and took effect on 1 January 2019.
-The "divers" option is available for such documents as birth certificates, passports and driver's licenses; however, intersex people are required to receive a doctor's statement or medical certification confirming their intersex status, which was criticized by LGBT groups.
-Additionally, parents are able to use the "divers" category for newborns with unclear sex traits.
-In April 2019, the Ministry of the Interior clarified that the "divers" option is applicable to intersex people only, not transgender people.
+Intersex individuals would be able to register themselves as divers (miscellaneous) on official documents.
+The resulting Third Gender Act was approved by the Bundestag in December 2018, and took effect on 1 January 2019.
+The divers option is available for such documents as birth certificates, passports and driver's licenses; however, intersex people are required to receive a doctor's statement or medical certification confirming their intersex status, which was criticized by LGBT groups.
+Additionally, parents are able to use the divers category for newborns with unclear sex traits.
+In April 2019, the Ministry of the Interior clarified that the divers option is applicable to intersex people only, not transgender people.

-In August 2023, the Cabinet approved the Selbstbestimmungsgesetz (self-determination law) which the German government had proposed the previous year.
+In August 2023, the Cabinet approved the Self-Determination Act which the German government had proposed the previous year.
 Any adult—whether transgender, intersex or nonbinary—would have to give three months' notice that they are changing their first name and gender.

 In April 2024, the bill passed the Parliament of Germany on gender self-determination by a vote of 374–251.
 The law went into effect on 1 November 2024.

-Healthcare access

-The use of puberty blockers in youth experiencing gender dysphoria has been endorsed by numerous organizations: